ibm-garage-dach/cloud-native-bootcamp-ocp-full/lab-10-istio-1.md

 # Lab 10 (Part 1): Deploy the BookInfo app in to the mesh

 The BookInfo app is a sample app for users to leave comments.
 It consists of a web front end, Redis master for storage, and a replicated set of Redis slaves.
-We will also integrate the app with Watson Tone Analyzer which detects the sentiment in users' comments and replies with emoticons.

 ![](images/lab-10-images/withistio.svg)